joseramonmoran/joseramonmoran.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Economist in the Research Department at [Banco de México](https://www.banxico.org.mx/).
-I hold a Ph.D. in Economics from the [University of Michigan](https://lsa.umich.edu/econ), and I am currently also an Instructor at [ITAM](https://economia.itam.mx/).
+I hold a Ph.D. in Economics from the [University of Michigan](https://lsa.umich.edu/econ).

 My research is in **international trade**, with a focus on how firms respond to trade policy.
 I work on rules of origin and preferential trade agreements, the structure of global supply chains, and how exporters learn about and enter foreign markets.
-Most of my empirical work uses firm- and transaction-level Mexican customs data, combined with quantitative models of input sourcing and export supply.
+Most of my empirical work uses transaction-level Mexican customs data, combined with quantitative models of input sourcing and export supply.

 About me
 ======
 Before starting my Ph.D., I worked as a Junior Economist in the Research Department at Banco de México from 2013 to 2017.
-I also spent the summer of 2021 at the [International Monetary Fund](https://www.imf.org/), in the Western Hemisphere Department.

-I earned an M.A. in Economic Theory and a B.A. in Economics from Instituto Tecnológico Autónomo de México (ITAM), where I was a member of the editorial committee and later Co-Director of *Gaceta de Economía*, the school's student-led economics journal.
+I earned an M.A. in Economic Theory and a B.A. in Economics from Instituto Tecnológico Autónomo de México (ITAM).

-I serve as a referee for the *IMF Economic Review*, the *Latin American Economic Review*, and the Banco de México Working Papers Series.

 You can reach me at [jmoran@banxico.org.mx](mailto:jmoran@banxico.org.mx), and my CV is [here]({{ site.papersurl }}/Moran_Jose_CV.pdf).